 Things we do tend to check in on include: pre-announced roleplay events, impromptu larger gatherings of players in public areas, player vs. player battles, and other things which seem like they may be some kind of event.
 This is a roleplaying game and we enjoy being able to respond dynamically to actions that players take.
 This means we need to know what's happening.

-We monitor most communications that potentially reach a large number of players: all communicator channels, all transmitter frequencies, the mining channel, every mentor channel, and so on.
+We monitor most communications that potentially reach a large number of players: all communicator channels, phones, the mining channel, every mentor channel, and so on.

 We do our best to respect the privacy of other players, but in the end, an online game is not a private place.
 All we can do is recommend that, if you want to communicate sensitive information, or say something that you want to be sure no one else can hear, do it outside the game.